 Terrafore Technologies LLC (Terrafore) is a Minnesota-based technology development company, active in the fields of energy efficiency and renewable energy with a specific focus on Thermal Energy Storage (TES) for use with Concentrating Solar Thermal Power (CSP), Concentrating Solar Photovoltaics (CPV), industrial processes and buildings.

 - Terrafore’s encapsulated thermal storage reduces cost of storing thermal energy towards meeting Department of Energy’s SunShot cost goal.
 Terrafore’s capsules TerraCaps can be used to store energy in various salts with melting points from 300 C to 900 C.

-TerraCaps can be used with molten salt CSP, next generation high temperature s-CO2 based CSP and Stirling or Brayton engines, hybrid CPV, in process industries.
+TerraCaps can be used for storing thermal energy from various CSP systems such as molten salt CSP, next-generation high temperature s-CO2 CSP, Dish with Stirling engine, mini-tower with Brayton engines, Dish with hybrid CPV, and for thermal storage in process industries.

 - Terrafore displayed their innovative phase change capsules for storing thermal energy at the ARPA-E Transformative Energy Solutions Summit Showcase.